Slepian model based independent interval approximation for the level excursion distributions: Abstract

 \section{Abstract}

-Deriving properties of excursion time distributions of stochastic processes is vital in many fields, such as physics and engineering.
-However, obtaining analytical results is difficult for most processes.
-A common approximation method in physics is the so-called independent interval approximation (IIA), which matches the covariance of a clipped Gaussian process to the covariance of a stationary binary process.
-We recently proposed a new method based on the Slepian process, which models a process behavior at the crossing instant for approximating zero-level crossings.
-This approach matches the expected value of the clipped Slepian to the expected value of a non-stationary binary stochastic process called a switch process.
-This work extends this approach to non-zero crossings and provides a probabilistic foundation for the validity of the approximations for a large class of processes.
+The independent interval approximation of the excursion time distributions for Gaussian processes has been used in physics and engineering.
+A new but related approach matches the expected value of the clipped Slepian to the expected value of a non-stationary binary stochastic process.
+This approach is extended to non-zero crossings and provides a probabilistic foundation for the validity of the approximations for a large class of processes.
 Both the above and below distributions are approximated.
-While the Slepian-based method was shown to be equivalent to the classical IIA for the zero-level, this is not the case for non-zero crossings.
+While the Slepian-based method was shown to be equivalent to the classical IIA for the zero-level, this is not the case for non-zero excursions.

 \keywords{level excursions, Slepian model, Gaussian process, level crossing distributions, geometric distributions, switch process, clipped process, renewal process}